COMP4122/COMP4122/README.md

 ## Using Github
 1. Download [Github Desktop](https://desktop.github.com/)
 2. Done?
 Great!
 The website shows all of the basics you need to know!
-### Then in Unity
+**In Unity**:
 1. Go to *Edit -> Project Settings -> Editor*.
 In *Version Control*, change *Mode* to *Visible Meta Files*.
 In *Asset Serialization*, change *Mode* to *Force Text*.

 ## Tips